mark-when/docs/syntax/dates-and-ranges.md

 ::: warning Ambiguous formats

 Markwhen is meant to be easy to pick up and immediately useful.
-Part of that includes support for dates and date ranges that are probably less specific than they should be.
-For example, `April 1 - June 18`, `Nov 11 2:30`, `2020 - now` are all perfectly valid markwhen date ranges but, due to either their lack of year or changing ranges, **will mean something different if parsed in the future - i.e. next year**.
-You should think twice about using any date syntax that is ambiguous to ensure it's really what you want.
+Part of that simplicity means including support for dates and date ranges that are probably less specific than they should be.
+For example, `April 1 - June 18`, `Nov 11 2:30`, and `2020 - now` are all perfectly valid markwhen date ranges but, due to either their lack of year or changing ranges, **will mean something different when parsed in the future**.
+You should **think twice about using any date syntax that is ambiguous** to ensure it's really what you want.
 :::

 ## Relative Dates